aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/main.markdown

 ![separated-grade solutions with remaining intersections ](img/sep-grade-solution.png "Separated-grade solutions may not eliminate intersections")

+### Approach to intersection design

 BRT systems are generally built on corridors where mixed traffic congestion is already a problem, or where congestion is likely to occur in the near future, otherwise there would be no benefit of building a segregated busway.
 The worse the congestion appears, the greater the benefit of the exclusive busway (Figure congested-intersection.jpg) If a BRT system makes public transport services better but mixed traffic worse, it will be less politically successful than if it makes public transport better and also improves mixed traffic flow.
 BRT system planners therefore generally try to minimise adverse impacts on mixed traffic.

 ![separated-grade solutions with remaining intersections ](img/congested-intersection.jpg "The introduction of BRT and design changes to poorly controlled and congested intersections often leads to efficiency improvements for both public transport vehicles and mixed traffic.
 Photo by Lloyd Wright.")

-### Approach to intersection design

 Even intersections alone are usually less critical than stations,   they represent a critical point along any BRT corridor (Figure 24.1).
 A poorly designed intersection or a poorly timed signal phase can substantially reduce system capacity and speed, specially by hindering stations.
 Finding solutions to optimizing intersection performance can do much to improve system efficiency.
 Generally, the three main objectives of intersection design along a BRT corridor are to:

-1. Minimize delay for BRT vehicles;
-2. Provide safe and convenient crossings for pedestrians;
+1. Provide safe and convenient crossings for pedestrians;
+2. Minimize delay for BRT vehicles;
 3. Minimize delay for mixed traffic.

-Once BRT vehicles may ride in mixed traffic and accessibility is paramount to BRT projects
+Walking trips and walking part of trips collect travel time improvements from these objectives, but it should be noticed that, even pedestrians safety and accessibility have the highest priority and some methods -- specially for station access and location  -- take into account pedestrian times to analyse alternatives, the approach discussed here still do not equalize pedestrians by inputting delays into the process.
+Current procedure mostly try to "fit" demand needs into the available space so pedestrians can do all crossings safely, buslane queues are not long enough to block stations and car desired are still possible, without worsening congestion.
+Keep in mind that if public and private transport users' times were equalized, every street with one bus carrying 50 passengers each two minutes would have an exclusive bus lane.

 ![pedestrians-crossing-corridor](img/pedestrians-crossing-corridor.jpg "Intersection design affects the BRT system’s efficiency, pedestrian safety and access, and flows of mixed traffic vehicles.
 Photo by Lloyd Wright.")

 It is generally not advisable to use a standard intersection configuration throughout a BRT corridor.
 Rather, it is best to design the intersection for the specific conditions at the given location.
 The impact of a planned BRT system on overall intersection performance is often a significant consideration when deciding on a service plan for the BRT system, the location of the stations, and the design of the stations.

-BRT system planners have tended to approach intersections in the following manner:
+BRT system planners have used the following tools to rationalize intersections:

-- Simplify the BRT system’s routing structure and rationalize major and minor intersections along the routes chosen;
+- Simplify the BRT system’s routing structure to optimize turning movements into the corridor;
-- Identify existing bottlenecks and resolve using standard engineering practice;
 - Restrict as many mixed-traffic turning movements on the BRT corridors as possible;
 - Optimize the location of the station relative to adjacent intersections;
-- Optimize the signal phasing;
-- In low-frequency BRT corridors, consider signal priority for public transport vehicles.
+- Optimize the signal phasing and consider signal priority for public transport vehicles.

 ![guangzhou-major-intersection-photo](img/guangzhou-major-intersection-photo.jpg "Typical major intersection on a BRT corridor in Guangzhou, China.
 Note at this intersection of the BRT corridor with Chibei Avenue, the station is located away from the intersection, and in order to turn left, the two-phase intersection requires a u-turn in the perpendicular road.
 Before the BRT, this four-phase intersection was a major traffic-congestion point.
 Photo by Karl Fjellstrom")